-Let’s consider the reasons for slippage, which will help us to build a strong strategy on how to avoid it.
+Let's consider the reasons for slippage, which will help build a strong strategy on how to avoid it.

 The first and primary reason for slippage is high volatility.
-There is always volatility in the market; it’s either low or high.
-In times of high volatility, the price changes so fast that the price you require can’t be fulfilled by the market.
+There's always volatility in the market; it's either low or high.
+In times of high volatility, the price changes so fast that the price you require can't be fulfilled by the market.

 A reliable broker, such as Libertex, should provide quick order execution to limit the slippage size.
-Economic events, unexpected news, and rumors are always a trigger of high volatility.
+Economic events, unexpected news, and rumours are always a trigger of high volatility.
 The economic events are mentioned in the economic calendar.
-Nevertheless, it’s not easy to accurately predict their effect.
-The situation becomes more difficult when the event is not in the economic calendar.
+Nevertheless, it's not easy to accurately predict their effect.
+The situation becomes more difficult when the event isn't on the economic calendar.

-Have a look at an example that happened on March 9, 2020.
-March 9 is called Black Monday due to the enormous stock market sell-off caused by the spread of the coronavirus pandemic and the Russia-Saudi Arabia oil price war.
-Although Black Monday affected the stock market more, currency pairs were under pressure as well.
+Take a look at an example that happened on 9 March 2020.
+That day is called Black Monday due to the enormous stock market sell-off caused by the spread of the COVID-19 pandemic and the Russia-Saudi Arabia oil price war.
+Although Black Monday affected the stock market more, currency pairs also came under pressure.

 Take a look at the EUR/USD pair, where long shadows signal high volatility.

-High liquidity means many active market participants are ready to fulfill your trade.
-If you are a seller, they are prepared to buy at the price you establish.
-If you are a buyer, they are ready to sell at the price you want.
-Low liquidity occurs when there are not enough market participants who are prepared to offer the price you expect.
+High liquidity means many active market participants are ready to fulfil your trade.
+If you're a seller, they're prepared to buy at the price you establish.
+If you're a buyer, they're ready to sell at the price you want.
+Low liquidity occurs when there aren't enough market participants who are prepared to offer the price you expect.

-So, there is a significant time lag between the moment when you placed an order and the time when a buyer or seller was found.
-It mostly relates to unusual assets that are not too popular among market participants.
+So, there's a significant time lag between the moment when you placed an order and the time when a buyer or seller was found.
+It mostly relates to unusual assets that aren't too popular among market participants.

 Another reason that appears less frequently but is worth mentioning is large orders.
-Slippage happens if you place a large order, but there is no interest in filling it at the desired price level.
+Slippage happens if you place a large order, but there's no interest in filling it at the desired price level.

 How Slippage Occurs

-Slippage equally applies to Forex and stock markets.
-In terms of stocks, we are talking about the difference between ask and bid prices, the so-called spread.
+Slippage equally applies to different types of markets.
+In terms of stocks, we're talking about the difference between ask and bid prices, the so-called spread.
 To avoid stock slippage, investors should avoid times of high volatility.

 Let's consider an example.
 Imagine you would like to buy Apple stocks (CFD).
 The bid-ask spread is 247.75 to 247.85.
 You suppose the price will rise, so you want to buy shares.
 However, high market volatility boosted the ask price to 248.25.
 The difference between 247.85 and 248.25 is slippage.

-We mentioned above that the slippage in Forex happens either because of high volatility or low liquidity.
-Let’s imagine you want to sell the USD/SGD pair that is considered as an unconventional pair that can be affected by low liquidity.
+Slippage in forex happens either because of high volatility or low liquidity.
+Let's imagine you want to sell the USD/SGD CFD pair that is considered as an unconventional pair that can be affected by low liquidity.

 Suppose you open a trade at the close price of the previous candlestick at 1.3872.
 However, due to the low liquidity, the next candlestick opens at 1.3893.
 This gap is a slippage that you would have to deal with due to the low liquidity.

 We explained the negative slippage.
-Let’s look at the positive slippage.
-We will consider the same example where you wanted to buy at 1.3872.
+Now let's look at the positive slippage.
+We'll consider the same example where you wanted to buy at 1.3872.
 However, there was a better price of 1.3865, so your order was filled at a better price.

 How Slippage Affects Trading Transactions

-It's essential to consider slippage while trading, as it's one of the factors that determine the final cost of your trade, including spread, swap, and commission.
-If we talk about negative slippage, the higher slippage you experience, the worse trade you will get.
+It's essential to consider slippage while trading, as it's one of the factors that determine the final cost of your trade, including spread, swap and commission.
+If we talk about negative slippage, the higher slippage you experience, the worse trade you get.

 Slippage is one of the factors that determine the final cost of your trade, including spread, swap, and commission.

-However, positive slippage will have an opposite effect on your trade, increasing the profit you will get.
+However, positive slippage will have the opposite effect on your trade, increasing the profit you get.
 Every trader looks for the best entry and exit levels.
-Imagine you can buy an asset at a lower price or sell it at a higher price – your income will improve immediately.
-However, it’s significant that slippage doesn't occur when you exit the trade.
+Imagine you buy an asset at a lower price or sell it at a higher price.
+Your income would improve immediately.
+However, it's significant that slippage doesn't occur when you exit the trade.